davidhcefx/My-Linux-Notes/README.md

 - `stat`: Show file modification time, size, links, type and permission.

+  * Link count: Number of hard references to this inode.

+    - eg. `mkdir -p A/B` generates 3 count for A: `A/B/..` `A/.` and A

   * `file`: Show file type.

 - `xxd`: Hex dump (`-b` for binary dump)